kevinplc191924/eda_marketing_campaign/README.md

 ## 🚀 Future Work

-- Examine atypical (outliers) observations on variables like constact time and number of contacts.
+- Examine atypical (outliers) observations on variables like contact time and number of contacts.
 This might give new insights about customer engagement.
 - Extend the project to include predictive modeling (logistic regression or decision trees).
 - Build a dashboard in PowerBI for interactive exploration.